 Theyâ€™re listening now.
 Todayâ€™s SEMA has intense automaker interest; the light switch was flipped and today, everyone from Toyota to Ford, Chevrolet and Hyundai are offering specialty versions of their vehicles.
 In years past, the show has gone so mainstream as to feature the debut of the latest Toyota Corolla.
 But that’s not SEMA – it’s what people do to their Corollas after they buy it and realize they just can’t live with Toyota-endorsed seats and wheels.
-That’s what SEMA is, that and a bitter Larry Woods signing autographs while grown men cry over Hot Wheels, booth babes prancing around 26-inch wheels, and the guys with the alignment rack who chases anyone dumb enough to take a picture.
+That’s what SEMA is, that and a bitter Larry Woods signing autographs while grown men cry over Hot Wheels, booth babes prance around 26-inch wheels, and guys on the alignment rack row chase anyone dumb enough to take a picture.